Not so far from Treviso, in San Vito d’Altivole, you can find the masterpiece of Carlo Scarpa: the Brion Tomb and Sanctuary.

 The strongest emotional impact is given by the two graves that are inclined towards each other, reflecting the deep emotional bond that characterized the earthly existence of Onorina and Giuseppe Brion.
 Matter itself appears modeled in the act of bending under the force of their feelings.

-Before reaching the tombs, the fulcrum of the whole monumental complex, meet the church, which is almost submerged in water, then the burial of other family and, after the tombs of the spouses, the pavilion of meditation, built in metal and wood, and finally water pavilion, the only section of the entire monument not accessible by the visitors and bounded by a bronze door.
+Before reaching the tombs, the fulcrum of the whole monumental complex of Brion cemetery, meet the church, which is almost submerged in water, then the burial of other family and, after the tombs of the spouses, the pavilion of meditation, built in metal and wood, and finally water pavilion, the only section of the entire monument not accessible by the visitors and bounded by a bronze door.

 The Brion Tomb is a really evocative place, a garden where the water and the forms assumed by the combination of different matters as concrete, metal, marble, glass,… guide visitors toward a calm reflection on life and death.

 As in the best intentions of all contemporary art, Carlo Scarpa designed this tomb to highlight the inwardness through the forms, a place where you can “feel” and talk to your soul.